 Materials and Tools:

-1. If using a fresh pumpkin, cut a hole in the bottom and remove the seeds.
+1. Cut a hole in the pumpkin's bottom or back and remove the seeds.

 3. Next, transfer template to pumpkin.

 There are several great options for transferring a template:

 - Cover the back of the paper template with graphite by scribbling over the lines with a pencil.
 Then tape the template with the graphite-scribbled side next to the pumpkin.
 Trace the template image onto the pumpkin with a ballpoint pen.
 The pressure from the pen will cause the graphite to transfer onto the pumpkin.

 - Place a sheet of tracing paper between the printed template and pumpkin, and tape both to the pumpkin.
 Then, trace the template image onto the pumpkin with a ballpoint pen.

 - A third option is to tape the template to the pumpkin then transfer the pattern by repeatedly poking small holes through the template's design with a wooden skewer, nail or other sharp, pointed object.
 Another handy tool for transferring a pattern by poking holes is called a template wheel.
 These are found in many pumpkin-carving kits and make pattern transfer quick and easy.

 4. Use the newly transferred lines as your carving guide.

 When creating a template; think outside the box.
 Creative ideas include: